AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/Docs/OneLoginByOneIdentity.md

 ---
 Module Name: OneLoginByOneIdentity
 Module Guid: d1557d1e-87c7-48a2-a669-5b5d82c8b676
 Download Help Link:
 Help Version: 0.0.1
 Locale: en-us
 ---

 # OneLoginByOneIdentity Module
 ## Description
-This Powershell Module is intended for use by One Identity Presales to build integrations between our products and OneLogin.
-It is essentially a wrapper around various endpoints available in OneLogin's REST API, but is being built on top of a custom class-object model for consistency and expandability.
-The initial scope is to support all the object classes and functions needed to easily authenticate a user via any MFA devices they have registered with OneLogin.
-Additional functionality not already covered by the class implementation will be added over time, as the need arises.
-Please refer to the OneLogin API Documentation for additional information.
+This Powershell Module is a limited fork of the larger, in-progress OneLoginByOneIdentity module.
+This slimmed-down version is intended specifically for use with the One Identity Password Manager product.
+It provides OneLogin API Wrapper functions that are necessary for integrating with OneLogin via v2 of the OneLogin API.
+This includes the ability to manage Users, manage Security Factors (Devices), and Authenticate against those Security Factors, driven via API instead of RADIUS.'

 ## OneLoginByOneIdentity Cmdlets
 ### [Confirm-OneLoginDeviceRegistration](Confirm-OneLoginDeviceRegistration.md)